 Lucienne Bisson was Renoir’s illegitimate daughter.
 He had her before the marriage, in 1880 (or in 1884).
 Her mother was a painter and an activist Frédérique Vallet-Bisson and she was leading the Société Féminine des Artistes.
 She raised her daughter as a painter too and Lucienne was quite successful at Parisian Salons.
 She was most popular for city views and landscapes.

-Paul had eight children and all of them talented.
+Paul Gauguin had eight children and all of them were talented.
 All, except the eldest Emile, became artists.
-Yet, Paul didn’t take as much care of them as he might have wanted.
-At one point he confessed that he had sacrificed his family for his art as he never had enough money to support his family.
+Yet, Gauguin didn’t take as much care of them as he might have wanted.
+At one point he confessed that he had sacrificed his family for his art as he never had enough money to support them.

-Two of Gauguin’s illegitimate children were born by different mothers.
-Germaine Huet was the daughter of Paul's young mistress Juliette Huet who was a seamstress in Paris, while Emile Marae a Tai was the son of Tehura, Paul’s Tahitian wife (portrayed above), who allegedly was only 13 when she got married with Gauguin.
+Two of Gauguin’s illegitimate children were born to different mothers.
+Germaine Huet was the daughter of Gauguin’s young mistress Juliette Huet who was a seamstress in Paris, while Emile Marae a Tai was the son of Tehura, Paul’s Tahitian wife (portrayed above), who allegedly was only 13 when Gauguin took her as his wife.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!